Skip to content

 return lat

-This model, as defined above, can be used with different number of hoppings.
+Note that the lattice model given above can be used with different numbers of hoppings.
 The user can decide the number that is used in the calculation when defining the lattice:

 lattice=monolayer_4band(num_hoppings=4)